cnotin/home-assistant.io/source/_integrations/notify.markdown

 In the **Developer Tools**, on the **Action** tab, select the **Notifications: Send a persistent notification** action.
 Enter a message and test sending it.

 If you switch to view the YAML data under **Developer Tools**, it will appear as below.
-The same {% term action %} can be chosen in {% term automation %} actions %, whose YAML will appear the same:
+The same {% term action %} can be chosen in {% term automation %} actions, whose YAML will appear the same:

 {% raw %}